-Cook, a Adams, was the representative for Illinois's 1st congressional district from 1825 to 1827.
+Cook was the representative for Illinois’s 1st congressional district and was an Adams.
+He served from 1825 to 1827.

 From Dec 1819 to Mar 1827, Cook missed 74 of 447 roll call votes, which is 16.6%.
 This is on par with the median of 16.1% among the lifetime records of representatives serving in Mar 1827.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.

 |Dec 1820-Mar 1821||59||9||15.3%||61st|

 |Dec 1824-Mar 1825||15||1||6.7%||17th|